Feelin' on Yo Booty

-"Feelin' on Yo Booty" is an R&B song by American singer R. Kelly from his fourth studio album, TP-2.com.
-Released on August 7, 2001, it is the fifth and final single from the album.
+"Feelin' on Yo Booty" is a song by American singer R. Kelly from his fourth studio album, TP-2.com.
+Released on July 17, 2001, it was the fifth and final single from the album.

 Background

-On March 28, 2018, while the BBC were filming a documentary regarding R. Kelly's sexual abuse allegations, Kelly's former studio engineer James Lee revealed that the song was actually written while Kelly was viewing two 'booties' either side of him.
+On March 28, 2018, while the BBC were filming a documentary regarding R. Kelly's sexual abuse allegations, Kelly's former studio engineer James Lee revealed that the song was actually written while Kelly was viewing two "booties" on either side of him.

 Music video

 The music video is directed by Bille Woodruff and features appearances from DJ Khaled, Erick Sermon, Lil' Kim, Method Man, Redman, Nelly, Fat Joe, and Lennox Lewis.